rlmv/hathitrust-soer/notes/dataset.md

 For the past few weeks I've been working with the HathiTrust's 300,000 document non-Google digitized public domain collection.
 It's easy enough to get your hands on the dataset; it is, after all, public domain and as such has no access restrictions--all it takes is a quick email to HathiTrust.
-They prefer to distribute the collection via [rsync][rsnyc], and once your IP address is authorized on their server you're good to go.
+They prefer to distribute the collection via [rsync][rsync], and once your IP address is authorized on their server you're good to go.
 (Rsync is interesting in and of itself--it provides efficient file transfers and updates, and allows interrupted sessions to be completed without resending all data.
 The algorithm is actually quite clever and fairly simple; if you're interested, the paper is [here][rsync algo])

 [rsync]: http://rsync.samba.org/
 [rsync algo]: http://cs.anu.edu.au/techreports/1996/TR-CS-96-05.pdf